Steroids (dexamethasone, prednisolone, methyl prednisolone)

-- Changes in mood and behaviour – you may feel more anxious and emotional than usual when you take steroids and can be a bit tired and feel sad for a while after you stop taking them.
+- Changes in mood and behaviour – you may feel more anxious and emotional than usual when you take steroids.
+You may also be a bit tired and feel sad for a while after you stop taking them.
 Let your doctor know if you or any family members have ever had depression or manic depression (bipolar disorder)

 - Difficulty sleeping – taking your tablets first thing in the morning may help

-These side effects only occur if you take long term steroids (more than a few months).
+These side effects only occur if you take steroids for more than a few months.
 They include

 - Eye problems such as cataracts, infections or glaucoma